godot-dimensions/g4mf/specification/parts/mesh/mesh.md

 Note: This only supports star-shaped polytopes with a simply connected topology where there exists a point on or within the polytope from which all vertices can be seen.
 See the Wikipedia article on star-shaped polygons: https://en.wikipedia.org/wiki/Star-shaped_polygon

+### Seams

+The `"seams"` property is an integer that references an accessor containing the list of which border geometry items are marked as seams.
+If not defined, the surface does not have seams.

+The `"seams"` property requires the `"edges"` property to be defined, because seams are defined on border geometry items, which are either edges, or higher-dimensional geometry items that depend on edges.
+If `"seams"` is defined, but not `"edges"`, the file is invalid.

+See [G4MF Mesh Topology](topology.md) for more information about seams.

 ### Texture Map

-The `"textureMap"` property is an integer index that references an accessor containing the per-vertex-instance texture map data for the mesh surface's vertex instances.
-If not defined, the surface does not have per-vertex-instance texture mapping.
+The `"textureMap"` property is a binding object that defines the texture map for this surface.
+If not defined, the surface does not have texture mapping.

-A texture map, also known as a UV map, UVW map, or texture coordinate map, is a mapping from the indices of the vertex instances to the texture space coordinates.
-Per vertex data applies to a surface's vertex instances, which depend on the surface's `"simplexes"` and `"edges"` properties.
-See [Vertex Instances](#vertex-instances) for more information on how vertex instances are defined.
+A texture map, also known as a UV map, UVW map, or texture coordinate map, contains texture coordinates, and information on how those coordinates bind to domains.
+The `"values"` accessor within the texture map MUST have its vector size set to the dimension of the texture space, MUST have a floating-point `componentType`, and the numbers within are usually on a range of 0.0 to 1.0.

 The texture coordinates are usually on a range of 0.0 to 1.0.
 For 3D meshes, the texture coordinates usually refer to a 2D texture.
 For 4D meshes, the texture coordinates usually refer to a 3D texture.
 However, any dimension of texture coordinates is allowed.
 A 4D mesh may use a 2D texture, though this is discouraged and not very useful because it will look untextured from certain angles, or a 4D texture, mapping the 4D vertices in the same dimension as the texture coordinates.
 This property is intended to be used together with the `"texture"` property, but may be used without it, such as when defining a texture map for an untextured surface.

-Texture map transforms, such as those supplied by `KHR_texture_transform` in glTF™, are not supported in G4MF.
+Texture map transforms, such as those supplied by `KHR_texture_transform` in glTF™, are not supported in the base specification of G4MF.
 Instead, any texture transforms present in an application, such as scaling or translation, MUST be baked into the texture coordinates in the accessor when exporting the G4MF file.
 If dynamic texture transforms are required, such as for animation purposes, they may be defined by an extension, as long as the actual texture coordinates in the texture map properties have the current transforms baked in at export time.

-This is a reference to an accessor in the G4MF file's document-level `"accessors"` array.
-The accessor MUST have a floating-point component type, and values are usually on a range of 0.0 to 1.0.
-The accessor MUST have its `"vectorSize"` property set to the dimension of the texture space.
-The amount of vector elements in the accessor MUST match or exceed the amount of vertex instances in the surface.

-### Topology

-The `"topology"` property is an object that contains optional extended topology data, which defines how the mesh surface is hierarchically structured in terms of its geometry and connectivity.
-If not defined, the surface does not have this data available.

-See [G4MF Mesh Topology](topology.md) for more information about this property.

-## Vertex Instances

-Each mesh surface has a set of simplex vertex instances, implicitly defined how the surface's simplex properties use the vertices.
-Vertex instances may be used to define normal vectors, and may be used by materials to define per-vertex-instance data, such as colors or texture coordinates, for a mesh surface.
-Blender calls vertex instances "corners".

-Mesh surface simplex vertex instances are defined as the following:

-- If a mesh surface has the `"simplexes"` property defined, then the vertex instances are the usages of the vertices in the simplexes.
-For example, in a 4D model with tetrahedral simplex cells, each simplex cell has 4 vertex instances.
-- If a mesh surface does not have the `"simplexes"` property defined, but does have the `"edges"` property defined, then the vertex instances are the usages of the vertices in the edges.
-Each edge always has 2 vertex instances, one for each end of the edge.
-- If a mesh surface does not have the `"simplexes"` or `"edges"` properties defined, then the vertex instances are the mesh vertices themselves, allowing for point cloud materials to be used on meshes without any defined geometry.
-- The `"topology"` property cannot be used to determine the vertex instances for a mesh surface's simplexes.
-Items inside `"topology"` have their own separate definition of topology vertex instances defined by boundary geometry items.
-- Extensions may define other ways to determine the vertex instances for a mesh surface.
+The binding's index properties (such as `"vertices"`, `"edges"`, `"simplexes"`, or `"geometry"` decompositions) control how the texture coordinate values are associated with mesh elements.
+See [G4MF Mesh Surface Bindings](bindings.md) for more information.

 ## Calculating Cell Normals